abobas/ft_philosophers/README.md

-# ft_philosophers
+# Philosophers

-Project for Codam (42 Network)
+## Project

-- Assignment: introduction to concurrency and mutual exclusion in C
+This is a project for Codam (42 Network). <br>
-- Scope: explored the differences between threads vs. forks and mutexes vs. semaphores
+The project was an introduction to concurrency and mutual exclusion in C. <br>
-- Grade: 100%
+In the three different versions of this program I explored the differences between threads and processes and between mutex and semaphore.

-- Date: 8 June 2020
+I finished the project on 8/6/2020 with a grade of 100%.